CIBC-Internal/python/Doc/library/optparse.rst

   default: ``"Usage: %prog [options]"``, which is fine if your script doesn't take any positional arguments.

-* every option defines a help string, and doesn't worry about line-wrapping--- :mod:`optparse` takes care of wrapping lines and making the help output look good.
+* every option defines a help string, and doesn't worry about line-wrapping---\ :mod:`optparse` takes care of wrapping lines and making the help output look good.

-* options that take a value indicate this fact in their automatically-generated help message, e.g. for the "mode" option::
+* options that take a value indicate this fact in their automatically generated help message, e.g. for the "mode" option::

      -m MODE, --mode=MODE